github/docs/content/copilot/github-copilot-enterprise/copilot-pull-request-summaries/about-copilot-pull-request-summaries.md

 ### Use {% data variables.product.prodname_copilot_for_prs %} as a tool, not a replacement

 The feature is intended to supplement rather than replace a human's work to add context, and we encourage you to continue adding useful context and let {% data variables.product.prodname_copilot_short %} do the busy work of parsing the code and linking to specific files.
-It remains your responsibility to review and assess the accuracy of information in a pull request that you create.
+It remains your responsibility to review and assess the accuracy of the information in a pull request that you create.

 ### Provide feedback

 This feature is currently in beta.
-If you encounter any issues or limitations with {% data variables.product.prodname_copilot_for_prs %}, we recommend that you provide feedback through the link that appears the UI after a summary is generated.
-You can provide feedback through the text link which takes you to our survey.
+If you encounter any issues or limitations with {% data variables.product.prodname_copilot_for_prs %}, we recommend that you provide feedback through the link that appears in the UI after a summary is generated.
+You can provide feedback through the text link, which takes you to our survey.

 ## Limitations of pull request summaries